ianhuang/FlowButtons/README.md

 Business use cases:
 * Execute flows from places other than standard Quick actions
-* Execute flows from button clicks in Communites
+* Execute flows from button clicks in Communities.

 Summary:
 * JSON configuration based.